ldipotetjob/mojitoverde/content/posts/2017-04-12-scalaclassobject.md

 keywords:
     - Scala
 ---
-In this post we talk about Scala Classes and Objects.
+In this post, we talk about Scala Classes and Objects.
 Its relationships between different components and inheritance.
-We are assuming **that classes, methods, and polymorphism are familiar to the reader** and we will only delve into those terms that are new to the scenario at hand.
+We assume **that classes, methods, and polymorphism are familiar to the reader**.
+We only will delve into new terms in this scenario.

-The next example or its idea have been taken from [Programming in scala, 3rd edition](https://www.amazon.co.uk/Programming-Scala-3rd-Martin-Odersky/dp/0981531687)
+The example below(or its idea) is from [Programming in scala, 3rd edition](https://www.amazon.co.uk/Programming-Scala-3rd-Martin-Odersky/dp/0981531687)

-Defining classes in scala like in any other language  is a blueprint for creating objects.
+When defining classes in Scala is like a blueprint for creating objects.

-Let's define a very simple implementation of the Rational numbers, just a few simple operations:
+Let's define a simple implementation of the Rational numbers(simple operations):

 ```scala
 // Modeling Rational numbers